 Glaciation of the Chugach Mountains and Prince William Sound

 Recently, glaciologists examining sediments in the Gulf of Alaska have discovered evidence of glaciation over the past 5 million years.
 They suspect the area has been glaciated for nearly 15 million years.
 Few other places on the planet have experienced such a prolonged period of glaciation.
-In cooler periods, glaciers covered all of the coastal plateau.
+In cooler periods, glaciers covered all of the coastal plateaux.
 During warmer periods, they retreated to the mountains.

-bout 20,000 years ago, the Earth’s climate cooled and the last of the great Pleistocene ice age glaciers advanced down from the Chugach Mountains.
+About 20,000 years ago, the Earth’s climate cooled and the last of the great Pleistocene ice age glaciers advanced down from the Chugach Mountains.
 Glaciers formed in the stream beds of the coastal plateau and carved deep valleys.
 When the glaciers receded about 12,000 years ago, they had scoured the Earth’s crust down to the granite roots of the Chugach range and scoured out deep fjords (glacially carved valleys filled with sea water) creating Prince William Sound and the rugged, glacially sculpted Chugach Mountains.

 Prince William Sound, nestled in the coastal arc of Alaska’s Chugach Mountain Range, has over 20 glaciers terminating at sea level; numerous others cling to precipitous mountainsides.
-These glaciers form because warm, low pressure systems sweeping in off the Pacific Ocean in the winter encounter the high mountains, rise, cool and deposit their excess moisture as snow.
+These glaciers form because warm, low-pressure systems sweeping in off the Pacific Ocean in the winter encounter the high mountains, rise, cool and deposit their excess moisture as snow.
 More snow falls in the long winter than melts during the short summer.
-In fact, in the higher elevations of the Chugach Mountains it is not uncommon for snow to fall twelve months of the year.
+In fact, in the higher elevations of the Chugach Mountains, it is not uncommon for snow to fall twelve months of the year.
 The thick, accumulating snow layers compress into ice which gradually flows down to the sea as glaciers.